DataDog/integrations-extras/bluematador/README.md

 ## Setup

 To get Blue Matador events into Datadog, use a [Datadog API key][4] to create a new notification method in Blue Matador.

-Note: existing events will not be imported into Datadog, but you will see new events in Datadog as they occur.
+**Note**: Already existing events are not imported into Datadog, but new events appear as they occur.

 For detailed setup instructions, see [Blue Matador's dedicated Datadog documentation][5].